Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WMMQ1b8eAvA.md

 ### Transcript

-> including adding weather systems this is something that we thought about early on um and i don't know if we settle on like no let's not do it or yes let's do it but i don't think we are gonna do that um because we probably if we add that i think we want that to have some sort of gameplay mechanic and i think that's too much of a thing to add at this point um maybe we'll we'll do something just for for cosmetics or something i don't know but i i have i don't know upload down the q side if you want to see that
+> including adding weather systems this is something that we thought about early on, and i don't know if we settle on like no let's not do it or yes let's do it but i don't think we are gonna do that, because we probably if we add that i think we want that to have some sort of gameplay mechanic and i think that's too much of a thing to add at this point, maybe we'll we'll do something just for for cosmetics or something i don't know but i i have i don't know upload down the q side if you want to see that